Momentum Builds for Singleton Bypass

-The Australian and New South Wales Governments are pushing ahead with a game-changing bypass of Singleton on the New England Highway.
+The Australian and New South Wales Governments are pushing ahead with the game-changing Singleton bypass on the New England Highway.

 Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development Michael McCormack said the New England Highway was a vital inland road link between Sydney and Brisbane and the primary route connecting the Upper Hunter with Maitland and Newcastle.